24 March 2022

 - To build capacity and increase sustainable participation and inclusivity.
 This includes strengthening education, employment, family relationships and health activities.

 - To recognise and respond to community needs through advocacy and information sharing with mainstream organisations.

 The program also collaborates with mainstream service providers to improve access for culturally and linguistically diverse (CALD) communities.

-SPP is supported by the Department of Premier and Cabinet.
+SPP is funded by the Department of Families, Fairness and Housing.